MKFirmware/MK4duo/README.md

 ## License

-MK4duo is published under the [GPL license](/Documentation/COPYING.md) because I believe in open development.
+MK4duo is published under the [GPL license](/LICENSE) because we believe in open development.
+The GPL comes with both rights and obligations.
+Whether you use MK4duo firmware as the driver for your open or closed-source product, you must keep MK4duo open, and you must provide your compatible MK4duo source code to end users upon request.
+The most straightforward way to comply with the MK4duo license is to make a fork of MK4duo on Github, perform your modifications, and direct users to your modified fork.

-Do not use this code in products (3D printers, CNC etc) that are closed source or are crippled by a patent.
+While we can't prevent the use of this code in products (3D printers, CNC, etc.) that are closed source or crippled by a patent, we would prefer that you choose another firmware or, better yet, make your own.